Guy de Saint-Gelais: Invasion of the Azores

 Governing Blaye proved to be a very expensive posting due to the requirements of financing the towns defence during a time of military preparations.
-After the defeat of the prior do Crato and his flight from Portugal in August 1580 (later arriving in France), the attention of Catherine and Lanssac's compatriot Strozzi turned towards the capture of the Açores.
-The maritime specialists of the court: Lanssac, Strozzi, the grand prévôt Richelieu (grand provost) and the baron de La Garde all began devising plans with the condestável de Portugal (constable of Portugal).
-It was dreamed that the capture of the Açores would serve as a staging ground for anti-Spanish operations and further expansion into Brasil.
+After the defeat of the prior do Crato and his flight from Portugal in August 1580 (later arriving in France), the attention of Catherine and Lanssac's compatriot Strozzi turned towards the capture of the Azores.
+The maritime specialists of the court: Lanssac, Strozzi, the grand prévôt Richelieu (grand provost) and the baron de La Garde all began devising plans with the constable of Portugal.
+It was dreamed that the capture of the Azores would serve as a staging ground for anti-Spanish operations and further expansion into Brasil.
 By the spring of 1581 Lanssac had been tapped for involvement in this expedition.

-In August 1581 Lanssac and the leader of the expedition to the Açores, Strozzi rendezvoused at the residence of Lanssac's father, the château de La Mothe-Saint-Héray.
+In August 1581 Lanssac and the leader of the expedition to the Azores, Strozzi rendezvoused at the residence of Lanssac's father, the château de La Mothe-Saint-Héray.

 Relations between Strozzi and Lanssac would collapse in the winter of 1581 after Lanssac was snubbed for the role of colonel of the troops by Strozzi (in favour of the sieur de Sainte-Souline).
 Le Roux argues that Strozzi had a lot riding on the expedition, and did not fancy the competition Lanssac would have offered.
 He further argues that Strozzi had a habit of being unfaithful to his friends, noting the similar alienation he induced with Brantôme.
 Lanssac complained to the lieutenant-général of Guyenne, the maréchal de Matignon.
 Lanssac further challenged Strozzi to a duel though this would not transpire, and would later defect from the expedition with his two compagnies of 600 gentilhomme.